 3.2.1.
 Functions of the PDP Chairs

-- To lead and prepare Public Policy Forum discussions.
-Discussions will be moderated by one of the two Chairs, who may alternate in this function during the course of the event.
+- To lead and prepare public policy forum discussions.
+Discussions shall be moderated by at least one of the two chairs; they may alternate in this function during the course of the discussion.

-- To moderate the Public Policy List and the Policy Development Process in general.
+- To moderate the public policy list and the PDP in general.

 - To evaluate and suggest minor changes to proposed texts before the corresponding call for consensus.

-- To evaluate and suggest consensus in policy discussions.
+- To evaluate whether consensus has been achieved in policy discussions.

-- To summon the creation of Working Groups on the Public Policy List.
+- To call for the creation of working groups on the public policy list.

 3.2.2.
 About the PDP Chairs

-- PDP Chairs will each serve a 2-year term, with one position up for renewal each year.
-Unlimited reelection is allowed.
+- PDP chairs will each serve a 2-year term, with one position put up for renewal each year.
+Unlimited re-election is allowed.

 - The election will be conducted immediately before the Public Policy Forum.

-- Voting will be conducted electronically, applying mechanisms to ensure that each subscriber to the list can cast only one vote.
+- Voting will be conducted electronically, applying mechanisms to ensure that each subscriber to the list can vote only once.

 - Elected chairs will begin their term immediately after the closing of the Public Policy Forum during which they were ratified.

-- If a winner is not ratified, the LACNIC Board will appoint a chair to fill the vacant position until the following Public Policy Forum.
-The next time an election and ratification process can be conducted, the person elected will only fill the position for the remainder of the original term.
+- If a winner is not ratified, the LACNIC Board will appoint a chair to fill the vacant position until the next Public Policy Forum.
+The person elected at this PPF will only fill the position for the remainder of the original term.

-- To publish the agenda of the upcoming Public Policy Forum on the Public Policy List at least 1 week before the start of the Forum, specifying, among other information, which policy proposals will be presented and discussed.
+- To publish the agenda of the upcoming Public Policy Forum on the public policy list at least 1 week before the start of the forum.
+This agenda shall include the list of policy proposals that will be presented and discussed.

-- To submit a call for the discussion of any proposal presented by the community on the Public Policy List, including a reminder of the duration of the discussion period, which will be at least 8 weeks and at most the time required for its presentation at the Public Policy Forum.
-Consensus may not be called for any proposal that has not been presented and debated at least at one Public Policy Forum.
+- To submit a call for the discussion of any proposal presented by the community on the public policy list.
+This shall include a reminder about the duration of the discussion period, which lasts for at least 8 weeks including the time required for its presentation at the Public Policy Forum.
+The chairs may not declare consensus for any proposal that has not been presented and debated at a minimum of one Public Policy Forum.

-- To announce whether consensus has been reached within a maximum of 2 weeks after the discussion period has ended.
+- To announce whether consensus has been reached within no more than 2 weeks after the discussion period has ended.

-- If consensus is not reached, to decide together with the author(s) whether they would like to publish a new version or abandon the proposal.
-If a new version is submitted, the 8-week discussion period must be restarted.
+- If consensus is not reached, to decide together with the author(s) whether they would like to continue to discuss the proposal (either the same version or a new version) or to withdraw the proposal.
+If they decide to continue discussing the proposal, the 8-week discussion period must be restarted.

-- To publish a 4-week last call for comments for any proposal that reaches consensus.
+- To publish a 4-week last call for comments on any proposal that has reached consensus.

-- Within 1 week of the end of the last call for comments, to confirm whether consensus is maintained (in which case the proposal is sent to the LACNIC Board for ratification) or decide together with the author(s) if they wish to submit an updated version of the proposal to the Public Policy List and restart the discussion period.
+- Within 1 week of the end of the last call for comments, to confirm whether consensus is maintained (in which case the proposal is sent to the LACNIC Board for ratification) or decide together with the author(s) if they wish to submit an updated version of the proposal to the public policy list and so restart the discussion period.

-- To communicate through the Policy List the results of the ratification by the LACNIC Board of those policies that reached consensus and received no observations during the last call for comments, not more than one week after the publication of the minutes of the Board meeting during which the ratification was decided.
+- To communicate through the policy list the results of the ratification by the LACNIC Board of those policies that have reached consensus and have received no objections during the last call for comments.
+This notification shall be made not more than one week after the publication of the minutes of the Board meeting during which the ratification was decided.

 3.3.
 Working Groups

-- Working Groups will be optional.
-Their goal will be to facilitate the discussion of a specific topic.
+- Working groups are optional.
+The goal of working groups shall be to facilitate the discussion of a specific topic.

-- Created at the summons of the PDP Chairs, the LACNIC Board, or the LACNIC Member Assembly.
+- These groups shall be created at the summons of the PDP Chairs, the LACNIC Board or the LACNIC Member Assembly.

-- Open to anyone who is interested in participating.
+- The PPF is open to anyone who is interested in participating.

-- Presentation and discussion of policies currently undergoing the PDP.
+- During the PPF there will be presentation and discussion of policies currently in the PDP.

 3.5.
 LACNIC Board of Directors

-- Ratify the proposal.
-Analyze its implementation in communication with the staff and make the corresponding announcement.
+- Analyze a proposal’s implementation in communication with staff and make the corresponding announcement.

-- Decide the removal of one or both PDP Chairs if failure to comply with their responsibilities were to affect the policy development process.
-The Board will be responsible for presenting the interim chair(s) within a maximum two weeks, and these interim chairs will serve until the next election.
+- Decide on the removal of one or both PDP Chairs if they fail to carry out their responsibilities effectively, thereby impacting the policy development process.
+The board will be responsible for presenting an interim chair(s) within a maximum of two weeks; the interim chair(s) will serve until the next election.

-- The Board may summon the creation of Working Groups on the Public Policy List.
+- May summon the creation of working groups on the public policy list.

-- They will be responsible for the election process to appoint the PDP Chairs.
+- Will be responsible for the election process to appoint the PDP Chairs.

 4. Responsibilities and obligations of LACNIC

-- To act as the secretariat for the Policy Development Process and provide support to the Public Policy List and the Public Policy Forum by maintaining the mailing list and its archives; providing a space for the Public Policy Forum to meet during LACNIC events; providing assistance to Forum chairs during the Public Policy Forum; updating its website with information on the policy development process, proposals that are under discussion, and those previously submitted, along with their current status; maintaining and updating the Policy Manual and changelog; and providing assistance for conducting the election of the chairs.
+- To act as the secretariat for the Policy Development Process and provide support to the public policy list and the Public Policy Forum by maintaining the mailing list and its archives; to provide a space for the Public Policy Forum to meet during LACNIC events; to provide assistance to the forum chairs during the Public Policy Forum; to update its website with information on the policy development process, proposals that are under discussion and those previously submitted along with their current status; to maintain and update the policy manual and changelog; and to provide assistance for conducting the election of the chairs.

 5. Appeals process

-In case of disagreement during the process, any member of the community must initially bring the matter to the Public Policy List for consideration by the Chairs.
+In the case of disagreement during the PDP, any member of the community can bring the matter to the public policy list for initial consideration by the chairs.

-Alternately, if any member considers that the Chairs have violated the process or erred in their judgement, they may appeal their decision through the Board, which must decide the matter within a period of four weeks.
+Alternately, if any member considers that the chairs have violated the process or were mistaken in their judgement, they may appeal their decision through the board, which must decide the matter within a period of four weeks.

 6. Last call

-The purpose of the ‘last call’ is to provide the community with a brief and final opportunity to comment on the proposal, especially to those who didn’t do so earlier.
-Consequently, during this period editorial comments may be submitted and, exceptionally, objections if any aspect is discovered that was not considered in the discussion prior to determining consensus.
-Any new objections must also be substantiated and must therefore not be based on opinions lacking a technical justification.
+The purpose of the ‘last call’ is to provide the community with a brief, final opportunity to comment on the proposal, especially for those who did not do so previously.
+Consequently, during this period editorial comments may be submitted, as well as any new [technical] objections that were not considered during the discussion prior to determining the achievement of consensus.
+Any new objections must be substantiated and must not be based on opinion that lacks a technical justification.

 7. Expedited Policy Approval Process

-In exceptional cases, a policy proposal may follow an Expedited Process according to which it is not necessary to present the policy proposal before LACNIC's Public Policy Forum.
+In exceptional cases, a policy proposal may follow an expedited process in which it is not required to present the policy proposal before LACNIC's Public Policy Forum.

-In order for a policy proposal to qualify for this Expedited Process it must be analyzed by both Public Policy Forum Chairs, who must agree that said proposal justifies the Expedited Process.
+For a policy proposal to qualify for this expedited process it must be analyzed by both Public Policy Forum chairs and they must agree that this proposal should go through an expedited approval process.

-At least 60 days after being presented on the list, the Public Policy Forum Chairs will evaluate whether the discussion that was generated merits a call for consensus or to abandon the Expedited Process.
+At least 60 days after being presented on the list, the Public Policy Forum chairs will evaluate whether the discussion that was generated merits a call for consensus or the abandonment of the expedited process.

-If both Chairs agree that the policy proposal warrants a call for consensus on the Public Policy List, the call will give at least 14 days in order to receive comments.
+If both chairs agree that the policy proposal warrants a call for consensus on the public policy list, the call will give participants at least 14 days to make comments.

-Once the period to receive comments is closed, the Public Policy Forum Chairs shall communicate whether or not consensus was attained.
-If it was, they shall submit the proposal to LACNIC's Board of Directors.
-If it was not, they may choose between abandoning the Expedited Process and continuing the discussion on the Public Policy List or abandoning the proposal completely.
+Once the period to receive comments is closed, the Public Policy Forum chairs shall communicate whether consensus was attained.
+If it has done so, the chairs shall submit the proposal to LACNIC's Board of Directors.
+If it has not done so, the chairs may choose between abandoning the expedited process and continuing the discussion on the public policy list or withdrawing the proposal completely.

 - Accept the proposal.
-Analyze its implementation jointly with the staff and make the corresponding announcement.
+The board will then analyze its implementation jointly with the staff and make the corresponding announcement.

-- All policy proposals approved through the Expedited Process must be presented at the following Public Policy Forum in order to inform the community of its implementation.
+- All policy proposals approved through an expedited process must be presented at the following Public Policy Forum in order to inform the community of its implementation.